gquinteros93/eslint-plugin-observers/README.md

 - [matching-unobserve-target](docs/rules/matching-unobserve-target.md)

 # Acknowledgments
 This package is based on [eslint-plugin-listeners](https://github.com/foad/eslint-plugin-listeners), most of the functions were reused or based on functions used in [eslint-plugin-listeners](https://github.com/foad/eslint-plugin-listeners).
-For that, that plugin deserves a lot of credit.
+Because of that, this plugin deserves a lot of credit.